 The bestselling Finnish Swedish writer Eva Frantz answers HLA’s questions about writing and literature.

-– This year has been very successful to you on many fronts: your debut in children’s literature, Raspberry Hill, was awarded the prestigious Runeberg Junior Award; the second book in detective Anna Glad series, The Eighth Maiden, won the Crime Novel of the Year.
+– This year has been very successful to you on many fronts: your debut in children’s literature, The Mystery of Raspberry Hill, was awarded the prestigious Runeberg Junior Award; the second book in detective Anna Glad series, The Eighth Maiden, won the Crime Novel of the Year.
 Do awards change the everyday life of a writer?
 And if yes, in which way?

 I am currently on maternity leave with little Oskar, 6 months, so my life has been quite different this spring.
 But funnily enough, I expected this year to be rather quiet for me as an author, and then all of a sudden, these awards appear out of the blue!
 I have never expected to receive a single award for my writing, and then I got these two really cool ones!
 The biggest change has happened in my self-esteem as a writer.
 I am slowly starting to grasp that I actually seem to know what I’m doing …